Assessment and diagnosis

 Dyspraxia Checklist.

 As with any parent or teacher applied checklist, you are not making a diagnosis.
 The diagnosis of Dyspraxia is a highly skilled task.
 Please use this checklist to see if it seems to “fit” the child.
 Not all Dyspraxic children will meet all the indicators.
 If there does seem to be a good “fit” then it would be useful to refer the child to a professional who is in a position to provide an accurate assessment and diagnosis.
-In the UK this is often done by a speech therapist and occupational therapist working together.
+In the UK this is often done by an occupational therapist and/or a speech and language therapist.

 Dyspraxia checklist.